 The Group has exposure to income taxes in numerous jurisdictions.
-Significant judgement is involved in determining the Group-wide provision for income taxes.
+Significant judgment is involved in determining the Group-wide provision for income taxes.
 There are certain transactions and computations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognises liabilities for expected tax issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recognised, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
-The carrying amount of the Group's income tax payables, tax recoverable and deferred tax liabilities at 30 June 2012 was \$7,000 (2011: \$10,000), \$233,000 (2011: \$Nil) and \$1,424,000 (2011: \$1,354,000) respectively.
+The carrying amount of the Group's income tax payables, tax recoverable and deferred tax liabilities at 30 June 2013 was \$248,000 (2012: \$7,000), \$nil (2012: \$233,000) and \$1,406,000 (2012: \$1,424,000) respectively.
+The carrying amount of the Company's income tax payable at 30 June 2013 was \$7,000 (2012: \$7,000).